harsha14g/harsha14g/README.md

 ## 🧐 About Me

 I’m a Full-Stack Software Engineer based in India, currently working at **Goldman Sachs** in the financial technology domain, where I spend my days ensuring financial systems move faster than a trader on a Monday morning.
-I specialize in turning 8-second data delays into 1.5-second 'blink-and-you-miss-it' experiences—because in FinTech, nobody has time for a loading spinner.
+I specialize in turning 8-second data delays into 1.5-second 'blink-and-you-miss-it' experiences because in FinTech, nobody has time for a loading spinner.
 I translate complex business 'wishlists' into clean, scalable Java and React code that runs with zero-downtime.

 ---